-A sensor array above the screen of each Video Player

-receives command signals from the remote control.
+• A sensor array above the screen of each Video Player receives command signals from the remote receives command signals from the remote control.

-- The sensor array also continuously transmits wireless sound signals for reception on IR wireless headphones. - See Video Player instruction guide in your • InfoCase for remote control instructions and additional information on wireless headphones.
+- The sensor array also continuously transmits wireless sound signals for reception on IR wireless headphones. - See Video Player instruction guide in your InfoCase for remote control instructions and additional information on wireless headphones.